patchamama/shortcuts-commands-resume/README.md

 - `git switch -c updates-branch && git push --set-upstream origin updates-branch`: Create and update a new branch <updates-branch>
 - `git branch -a`: list the branches

-- Make a Pull Request for a provisional branch <lastupdate>
+### Make a Pull Request for a provisional branch <lastupdate>

 ```
 git checkout -b lastupdate
 git push origin lastupdate

-# Open a Pull Request in https://github.com/<project> ->
+# Open a Pull Request in https://github.com/<project> -> Click: This branch is xxx commits ahead, xxxx commit behind origin-repo:main.

 # Merge the lastupdate branch with main
 git checkout main